 Don’t expect much before the 2012 presidential election, Sullivan said.
 “If Obama gets reelected, he can start talking about tax increases but for now he can’t really go near the issue in any major way, and doesn’t,” said Sullivan.
 “In 2013, he won’t have the reluctance and therefore may provide real leadership on revenue-raising.”

 Some say Congress could try to enact corporate tax reform before the 2012 election.
-“There’s a reasonable prospect of a revenue-neutral corporate rate reduction — you can conceivably construct a bill that does that,” said John Buckley, professor at Georgetown University Law School and former chief tax counsel to the House Ways and Means committee.
+“There’s a reasonable prospect of revenue-neutral corporate rate reduction—you can conceivably construct a bill that does that,” said John Buckley, former chief tax counsel to the House Ways and Means committee.
 “On the individual side, it’s much more difficult to do.”
 In fiscal 2008, 45 percent of federal tax revenue came from individual income taxes, compared with 12 percent from corporate income taxes, according to The Tax Policy Center.

 But for revenue neutral corporate tax reform to be successful, a critical mass of business groups needs to be in favor of the package, which happened in 1986, Buckley said.
 “I’m not sure that could happen today.”
 Obama’s insistence that tax reform be revenue-neutral virtually dashes any possibility that the business community will be able to rally together behind it, Sullivan said.
 In theory, the idea of lowering the corporate rate has significant appeal, but in practice, its impact will vary in different sectors, he said.
 “With revenue-neutral reform, there will always be winners and losers, and that will blow apart the business coalition,” he said.